NEU-DS-4200-F20-Staff/General_Course_Information/assignment-setup.md

     git push origin :master
     ```

-# Clear the Git Commit History
+# Clear the git commit history

 In order to make things as straightforward for the students as possible, we want to give them only a single commit to start with.